michaelhall28/clone-competition-simulation/Tutorials/README.md

 - These have no effect on the actions of proliferating cells and have no physical position in the Moran2D
 - How to get proliferative cell only and total basal clone sizes

+#### Treatments
+- Simulating changes to the competitive environment, e.g. the application of drugs
+- How to apply treatments affecting initial clones (e.g. for lineage tracing) or for acquired mutations.